Funded by Senate Bill 1407

 What was the process used to select the site?

-Judicial Council staff worked closely with the Superior Court and with a Project Advisory Group, which includes community leaders who represent the business and legal communities, the Sheriff, and local government (County/City) to determine the preferred and alternate sites.
+Judicial Council staff worked closely with the Superior Court and the Project Advisory Group, which includes community, business, legal, and government leaders to determine the preferred and alternate sites.
 Council staff followed a standard site selection process.
 The process involved objectively evaluating potential sites and selecting at least two sites that met agreed-upon criteria for the proposed new courthouse in providing access to justice for residents of Mendocino County, within the confines of the project’s budget and schedule.

 Among the key criteria was location within or near downtown Ukiah.
 The site selection has been validated by the Project Advisory Group, and the Presiding Judge signed off on the preferred and alternate sites as required by Judicial Council policy.
 Council staff have completed environmental review of both potential sites, and the site selections were approved by the State Public Works Board, who must also approve the terms of the acquisition.